 A similar, but slightly different approach for deriving an oceanic index was taken for the KE.
-Here, subsurface temperature, T(200 m) was again used spanning a longitude range from 142° to 160°E. The KE index is based on the leading PC of the 14°C isotherm at 200 m.
-The subsurface temperature field was objectively mapped based on the raw profiles from the World Ocean Database 2005 on a seasonal interval and then moving averaged with the 13-month window to mainly retain the annual and longer variability.
-The data were detrended prior to the calculation of EOFs.
-The leading EOF of the 14°C isotherm location at 200 m represented a uniform north-south shift of the KE and explained about 70% of the total variance.
-We have also used the vertically averaged temperature (related to heat content) from the surface to 400-m depth and tracked the maximum meridional gradient in this quantity, again using EOF analysis.
-Both yield similar time series (Fig. 6) and are closer to one another than to previously published a third index (Qiu et al. 2007), which used only SST data within a box extending from Japan all the way to the date line and covering a latitude range from 32° to 38°N spanning the KE.
-As we noted earlier, all three were examined, but the SST index did not produce correlations with the atmospheric data that were as robust as the other two.
-In fact, it was for this reason that we sought some other KE index after initially finding relationships between the synoptic variability measures and the KE index that were less significant than for the GS.
-This could possibly be due to the wider span of longitudes defining the SST index in which the KE path may occasionally bifurcate (B. Qiu 2008, personal communication).
-Thus, we have selected the T(200 m) =14°C one as being both robust and closer to that previously derived for the GS.
-The range of path shifts is
+Here, subsurface temperature, T(200m), was again used spanning a longitude range from 142°E:160°E. The KE index is based on the leading PC of the 14°C isotherm at 200m.
+The subsurface temperature field was objectively mapped based on the raw profiles from the World Ocean Database 2005 on seasonal interval and then moving averaged with the 13 months window to mainly retain the annual and longer variability.
+The data were de-trended prior to the calculation of EOFs.
+The leading EOF of the 14°C isotherm location at 200m represented uniform north-south shift of the KE and explained about 70% of the total variance.
+We have also used the vertically-averaged temperature (related to heat content) from the surface to 400m depth and tracked the maximum meridional gradient in this quantity, again using EOF analysis.
+Both yield similar time series (Fig. 6) and are closer to one another than to a third index, previously published (Qiu et al. 2007), which used only SST data within a box extending from Japan all the way to the dateline and covering a latitude range of from 32:38N spanning the KE.
+As we noted earlier, all three were examined, but the SST index did not produce as robust correlations with the atmospheric data as the other two.
+In fact, it was for this reason that we sought some other KE index after initially finding relationships between the synoptic variability measures and the KE index were less significant than for the GS.
+This could possibly be due to the wider span of longitudes defining the SST index in which the KE path may occasionally bifurcate (B. Qiu, personal comm., 2008).
+Thus, we have selected the T(200m)=14°C one as being both robust and closer to that previously-derived for the GS.
+The range of path shifts is approximately 100 km, which is a small distance meridionally but coherent over an extensive zonal extent.